Rearmament: The Essential "Coopetition" Among Small, Medium, and Large Defense Companies

 Rethinking the Role of the Public Sector

 In the defense industry, the public sector plays a dual role as both a customer and a regulator.
-By actively overseeing the industrial landscape, it can play a structuring role in fostering balanced cooperative-competitive relationships between SMEs and large corporations.
+By actively overseeing the industrial landscape, it can play a structuring role in fostering balanced co-competitive relationships between SMEs and large corporations.
 In particular, it can facilitate direct market access for SMEs by simplifying support mechanisms, financing scale-up efforts, and clarifying operational requirements.

 Johanna Gast, Associate Professor of Entrepreneurship and Strategy, Montpellier Business School; Chloé Zanardi, Professor Frédéric Le Roy, Professor of Strategic Management – MOMA and Montpellier Business School, University of Montpellier